seyfeddin/giphy-ios-sdk-core/README.md

 ### Carthage Setup

-Add the GiphyAuthSDK entry to your Cartfile
+Add the GiphyCoreSDK entry to your Cartfile

 ```
-git "git@github.com:Giphy/giphy-ios-auth-core.git" "master"
+git "git@github.com:Giphy/giphy-ios-sdk-core.git" "master"
 ```

 Run carthage update to grab the GiphyCoreSDK framework